 |Transcript of SCA's briefing

-The following is a transcript of a stand-up briefing which was given by the Secretary for Constitutional Affairs, Mr Stephen Lam, after he had visited the polling station of the by-election of the Kowloon City District Council Hoi Sham Constituency this morning (February 9):
+The following is a transcript of a stand-up briefing by the Secretary for Constitutional Affairs (SCA), Mr Stephen Lam, after a meeting with District Council representatives at Central Government Offices today (September 3):

 (Please also refer to the Chinese portion of the transcript.)